-Working with graphic designers who use coded language can be overwhelming and confusing.
-Below is a list of simple definitions for our most commonly used image and design file formats.
+Working with graphic designers (or even just Canva) can mean a coded language that can be overwhelming and confusing.
+Below is a list of simple definitions for the most commonly used image and design file formats.

 EPS stands for "Encapsulated PostScript" and is a type of file format that can contain both text and graphics.
 This format is often used for transferring files between various graphic design software.